 A rotation constraint adds a constraint to the retarget solver in Evoke, so the rotation of the target joint relative to the source is preserved.
 The RGB axes centered on the joint represent this target offset, and by default is set to the rotation of the source joint.
 This means that Evoke tries to pose the target joint so that the RGB axes have the same rotation as the source joint.
 The joint state is an angle-axis value, and manually editing it is not recommended.

 Remove unnecessary joints

 To remove unconstrained joints on the template, on the Retarget Setup tab, click Remove unnecessary joints.

 This step is necessary because unconstrained joints still have to be fitted by Evoke, which increases computational load and may cause dropped frames.
 For example, finger or face bones don't have an equivalent on the source skeleton, so nothing needs to be constrained.
 They are just fixed in place in the solve when 'removed' from the retarget subject.

 Save the finished setup

-To save your setup, click Save As and save your retarget file to the Retargets folder, by default in:
+To save your setup, on the File menu, click Save As and save your retarget file to the Retargets folder, by default in: